okeefm/s3g/doc/gcode_protocol.markdown

     song_id = P

 ## M73 - Set build percentage
 Instruct the machine that the build has progressed to the specified percentage.
 The machine is expected to display this on it's interface board.
-This command will also send build start and end notifications to the machine, depending on the build percentage.
-A build percentage of 0 will send a BuildStartNotification, and a build percent of 100 will send a BuildEndNotification.
+If the percentage is exactly 0, then a Build Start Notification is sent.
+If the percentage is exactly 100, then a Build End notification is sent.

 Registers